eduardo-escoto/Int15-codepost-upload/README.md

     * This will (1) add in test upload code to the ```output_dir``` files (2) upload the ```input_dir``` files to codePost
     * For (2) to happen, ```input_dir``` files must be named ```<student_email>_<assignment_name>.ipynb```.
 If this changes, change the code appropriately.
 5. Modify `parse_test_output` and `add_comments` functions in `upload_tests.py` to your desired behavior:
     * `parse_test_output` defines what amount of test output is uploaded to codePost and exposed to students.
-By default it is the full test output
+By default it returns the full test output.
     *  `add_comments` defines when to programatically add comments based on the test output.
 This depends on how you choose to score tests.

 ### During Grading: